There’s a lot of information about strength training for MMA right now, but very little in the way of Strength Training for Muay Thai out there.

 - Weighted Close Grip Underhand Pullups

-If you are training for a fight (fight training tends to be harder) and/or you are training MULTIPLE sessions per day, strength training 3x a week will be too much for most.
-You’ll have to train 1x a week or twice a week (2x is idea, IF you can do this).
+If you are training for a fight (fight training tends to be harder) and you are training MULTIPLE sessions per day, strength training 3x a week will be too much for most.
+You’ll have to train 1x a week or twice a week (2x is ideal, IF you can do this).
 This requires adjusting WHAT muscle groups you train into either a single session (full body workout routine) or two sessions.

 If possible, I would opt for 2 sessions per week over one because you can lift more weight by focusing on different muscle groups (let’s say Push and Pull).